FrancDuarteMar/Dig333-Sprinkler/README.md

 ### <ins>HC-12 Setup</ins>

 If you're using the same HC-12 as listed above, make sure to solder headers or pins to the board.
-In this implementation, the HC-12 uses a software serial connection created in order to log the recieved data so the connections are a bit different than what you might expect.
+In this implementation, the HC-12 uses a software serial connection created in order to log the received data so the connections are a bit different than what you might expect.
 The TX on the HC-12 to the Digital pin 10 on the Arduino Mega, the RX on to Digital 11.
 Next connect ground to ground, and VCC to a 5v on the Mega.
 Similar to the HC-12 on the remote side, leave the Set pin disconnected unless you're performing AT commands.
 Lastly, connect the provided antenna to the header on the HC-12 module or connect an IPEX-to-BNC antenna on the provided connector.
 | ![HC-12 Controller Side Setup](images/circuits/hc12-controller-setup.png) |
 |:--:|
 | *HC-12 Controller Side Setup* |